 My Husband Is an Overbearing Jerk … an...

 When did our culture decide that marriage was supposed to be light and fluffy?

 Practical suggestions that any married couple could apply—no matter how healthy your relationship.

-Three principles that can help you address the issues that keep disrupting your marriage.
+Here are three principles that can help you address the issues that keep popping up to disrupt your marriage relationship.